liggetm/msa-k8s-demo/README.md

 # msa-k8s-demo

-My attempt at a full application lifecycle demo for Kubernetes.
+My attempt at a full application lifecycle demo for Kubernetes - hopefully highlighting features available in Kubernetes for application developers.

 ## Pre-reqs